QQ: A Language Metadata Toolkit for Multilingual NLP: Acknowledgments

 \section{Acknowledgments}

-In alphabetical order, we thank Stef Accou, Thomas Bauwens, Artur Kulmizev, Esther Ploeger, and Kushal Tatariya for valuable suggestions and enduring bugs in the development phase.
-We also thank Kaja Dobrovoljc, Amanda Kann, Marie-Catherine de Marneffe, Tanja Samardžić, and Agata Savary for their insightful feedback.
+In alphabetical order, we thank Stef Accou, Thomas Bauwens, Artur Kulmizev, Esther Ploeger, and Kushal Tatariya for valuable suggestions and for enduring bugs in the development phase.
+We also thank Kaja Dobrovoljc, Daan van Esch, Amanda Kann, Marie-Catherine de Marneffe, Tanja Samardžić, and Agata Savary for their insightful feedback.

 This work received support from the CA21167 COST action UniDive, funded by COST (European Cooperation in Science and Technology).
 W.P. is funded by a KU Leuven Bijzonder Onderzoeksfonds C1 project with reference C14/23/096.
 Y.C. is funded by the Carlsberg Foundation (project no.~CF21-0454) and the Novo Nordisk Foundation (grant no.~NNF24OC0092972).